sonniebailey/sonniebailey.github.io/about-content.md

 I try to keep my conversations as free-wheeling and natural as possible.

-The first thing I will always do is ask if there is anything you want to put on the agenda, to make sure we cover in our conversation.
+The first thing I will always do is ask if there is anything you want to put on the agenda, to make sure we cover in the course of our conversation.
 There might be something specific that you have in mind, such as a particular decision, or a particular area you want to focus on.
 You might have one or more questions that are important to you.
 I will make sure that this is covered in our conversation, and do everything I can to tie everything together.
+I will also emphasise that I want you to push back and challenge me if I say or ask anything.

 However, I will ask you lots of general, and seemingly basic stuff.
-Like your ages, as well as ages, names, and information about your family.
-I will ask questions about your personal and professional life.

 We will spend a lot of time on the "soft stuff".
 I'll ask about your thoughts and feelings on lots of things.
 I will ask you to clarify things that aren't clear or that seem inconsistent with other things you've said.
 At times, I will push back and challenge you on what you have to say (act as a "Devil's Avocado" – a friendly version of a Devil's Advocate).

-I'll try to ask the same basic questions in lots of different ways.
+I'll often try to ask the same basic questions in lots of different ways.
 I'll ask explicitly what you want to achieve, financially and otherwise.
 I'll ask you want you *don't* want to happen.
 I'll run hypothetical scenarios past you to get an idea of how you might respond, and to elicit your values and priorities.

-At times, it might seem like we are veering into territory that doesn't seem directly relevant to your main concern or area you want to focus on.
+At times, it might seem like we are veering into territory that doesn't seem directly relevant to your main concern(s) or the area(s) you want to focus on.
 However, this is deliberate.
 I will encourage you to go on tangents, and topics that don't seem immediately relevant.
-That is often where really important and valuable stuff comes up.
+That is often where really important and valuable stuff comes up, and are often contexts for getting perspective on your true values and priorities.

-There are also many times where we can be fixated on one thing, when there are more important things that we need to focus on.
-Or things we simply hadn't thought of.
-There are many times, for instance, when a particular concern we have, is not the *actual* concern, and there other elements at play.

-Even if you are focused on one particular thing, then it's valuable and important to understand it from many different angles.
-I'm not sure about you, but there's nothing more annoying than someone making suggestions, or asking inane questions – even with the best of intentions – about something you've already given a lot of thought to, without understanding the broader context of what you've done, what you've thought about, and how it fits with other parts of your life.

-At various points in the conversation, I will ask if there is anything that you want to touch on, or expand on, and try to explicitly understand and calibrate to your experience of the conversation.

-At a very high level, I will ask about:
+Examples of things that I often ask about:

 * Your family situation.
 This might include children and grandchildren.
 But it will expand to other family members, as this can provide insight into things like health/longevity, and may have financial considerations.
 It will also expand to people in your orbit who might become dependent (financially or otherwise) on you in the future.

 * I'll ask a variety of questions about your professional life.
 I'll ask about opportunities and risks, in your current position, and more broadly.
+I'm usually interested in what you enjoy and value about what you do, and what you want to contribute and achieve in your professional life.

-* I'll ask lots of questions and run you through various hypotheticals, in large part to get a sense of your values and priorities.
-For example
+* I'll ask lots of high-level questions.
+For example:

 	* What would you do differently if money wasn’t an issue?

 	* What would you do if you found out you only had five or ten good years of life left?

 	* What are some _worst case_ scenarios that you’d rather not entertain?
-(Because it’s one thing to focus on what you _want_ to happen.
-It’s also important to manage the risks associated with what you _don’t_ want to happen.)

-	* I ask questions to get an insight into their psychological tolerance for risk.
+	* Questions to get an insight into your psychological tolerance for risk.
 I ask questions like what you’d see in an online risk tolerance questionnaire (like [here](https://sorted.org.nz/tools/investor-kickstarter)).
 But I ask questions in a more open-ended way.
-For example, I usually ask:
+For example:

 		* When it comes to investing, what does “risk” mean to you?